 How can I get a cervical cancer vaccination?

 You can request a cervical cancer vaccination from your GP, through our online consultation or from the LloydsPharmacy HPV vaccination service.
 If you choose to order it online, you will be asked to fill out a questionnaire to enable our doctors to assess your suitability for the vaccination.
 Then, you will be able to choose at which of our vaccinating LloydsPharmacy stores you wish to receive the injections.
-You will have to have three injections over the course of six months.

 Cervical cancer smear tests